opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   (1 row)
   ```

-- to_seconds()
+- to_seconds(expr)

-  Function prototype: `NUMERIC TO_SECONDS(text datetime)`

-  Function description: After you enter a time point **datetime**, the number of seconds from 0000-01-01 00:00:00 to the time point is returned.
+  Function description: Enters a `date` or `datetime` expression `expr` to specify a time point.
+Return the number of seconds from `0000-01-01 00:00:00` to the time point.

+  Return type: 64-bit integer `int8`

   Remarks:

   - The **datetime** parameter supports the following types: character string, number, date, datetime, and time.
 If the input parameter is of the time type, the date is automatically set to the current date.
   - The returned result contains only the integer number of seconds and the decimal part is discarded.
+  - If the entered date is out of the range [0000-01-01, 9999-12-31] or the input parameter is an invalid date or datetime expression, the function reports an error.
+(This function is compatible with the behavior of this function in the INSERT statement of MySQL.)

   Example:
   ```sql